-With so much focus on pregnancy, we forget that our body changes a lot after delivery, too.
-Learn 7 postpartum changes you probably didn’t know.
+With so much focus on pregnancy, we forget our bodies change a lot after delivery, too.
+Learn 7 postpartum changes you probably didn’t know might happen.

 Every mom has her labor stories to tell, from contractions they didn’t know were contractions (“I thought I had gas!”) to rushing to the delivery room through five o’clock traffic.